A Distinguished Advisory Board Guides ACEDS

 A partner at Colson Hicks Eidson in Miami, he is one of the nation’s premier trial attorneys, specializing over the past 20 years in products liability, class action, business litigation, medical malpractice and personal injury litigation.
 Board certified as a specialist in civil trial and business litigation law, he has achieved 21 multi-million-dollar jury verdicts and numerous settlements of that size.
 He is a past president of the Dade County Bar Association and Dade County Trial Lawyers Association, and past director of the Academy of Florida Trial Lawyers and member of the Florida Bar Board of Governors and its Executive Committee.
 A member of National Board of Trustees of the National Institute of Trial Advocacy, he has written numerous articles on various aspects of litigation, including e-discovery.
 He is an adjunct professor of litigation and trial skills at the University of Miami School of Law, where he earned, cum laude, his JD degree.

-A litigation partner at Debevoise & Plimpton LLP in New York, he focuses his practice on the defense of consumer and securities class actions and the electronic discovery challenges presented by complex litigation and investigative matters in these and other types of legal matters.
-Recommended by The Legal 500 US (2011) for Securities Litigation and Data Protection and Privacy and recognized as a Securities Litigation “Star” in the IFLR Benchmark Litigation Guide (2010), he is a frequent author on class action defense and e-discovery strategies for various legal publications, including Bloomberg Class Action Litigation Reporter.
-Among his recent litigation projects, he designed and implemented electronic discovery strategies for complex U.S.-based and international investigations, including the global internal investigation of Siemens AG, and conducted internal investigations for companies following the threat or imposition of e-discovery and other sanctions.
+Director of the New Jersey Division of Law, he leads the organization that serves as legal counsel for all New Jersey state departments and other offices, as well as their officers and employees, while also representing the state in all legal matters including contract negotiations and civil lawsuits.
+A former litigation partner at Debevoise & Plimpton in New York, he focused his practice on the defense of consumer and securities class actions and the electronic discovery challenges presented by complex litigation and investigative matters in these and other types of legal matters.
+Recommended by The Legal 500 US (2013) for Securities Litigation and Data Protection and Privacy and recognized as a Securities Litigation “Star” in the IFLR Benchmark Litigation Guide (2013), he was a frequent author on class action defense and e-discovery strategies for various legal publications, including Bloomberg Class Action Litigation Reporter.

 Information Technology and Litigation Support Director for the national law firm, LeClair Ryan, in Richmond, Virginia, she heads development of the internal litigation support department for the firm’s 21 offices.
 A 17-year veteran of the legal industry, she excels at large e-discovery projects, complex litigation, trial work, and consulting with clients regarding e-discovery issues and project management.
 In addition to the firm’s e-discovery projects, she has managed workflow, and created and managed RFP processes.
 Previously, as a litigation support manager for a well-known service provider, she regularly delivered a host of large and complex data projects in an array of data formats and platforms.
 Having worked in every aspect of the litigation support industry has made her committed to the development and establishment of litigation support industry standards, and the growth of the industry.
 She also served the legal community as the Executive Vice President of the Association of Litigation Support Professionals and as the former Director of the Los Angeles Chapter of Women in E-Discovery.